Voorbereidend wetenschappelijk onderwijs: Specialization

-Students following the first two profiles are required to follow history and in the second profile economics is also required.
+Students specializing in the first two profiles are required to take history and in the second profile economics is also required.
 There are more optional additional courses in the first two profiles than in the last two profiles.
 The number of optional additional courses varies per school.
 Additional languages are considered to be part of the first profile, while geography and philosophy can be applied to both profiles.